arvigeus/AZ-204/Topics/Containers.md

 A webhook can be used to notify Azure Container Apps when a new image has been pushed to the ACR, triggering automatic deployment of the updated container.

+### Criteria for using multiple environments

+- Different virtual networks: VNet is scoped at the environment level.
+- Different Log Analytics workspaces: Diagnostics settings are tied to the environment.
+- Different regional deployments (i.e. apps in different Azure regions): An environment is region-bound.
+- Different managed identities for environment-level operations (rare): Only if using environment-scope identity.

 ### [Auth](https://learn.microsoft.com/en-us/azure/container-apps/authentication)

 The platform's authentication and authorization middleware component runs as a _sidecar_ container on each application replica, screening all incoming HTTPS (ensure `allowInsecure` is _disabled_ in ingress config) requests before they reach your application.
 [See more](./App%20Service%20Web%20Apps.md).
 It requires any identity provider and specified provider within app settings.